 Minimum speed limits.
-Establishes a minimum speed limit of 45 miles per hour on interstate highways or other limited access highways with divided roadways, nonlimited access highways having four or more lanes, and all state primary highways.
-01/26/16 House: Stricken from docket by Transportation Notes: City Position: oppose HB 140 Weight limits; increases maximum weight of a motor vehicle eligible for an overload permit.
-Patron: Cole (by request) Summary as introduced:

-Extensions of weight limits.
-Increases from 84,000 pounds to 90,000 pounds the maximum gross weight of a motor vehicle eligible for an overload permit.
-02/16/16 House: Left in Transportation Notes: City Position: oppose HB 141 Government Data Collection; license plate readers.
+Establishes a minimum speed limit of 45 miles per hour on interstate highways or other limited access highways with divided roadways, non-limited access highways having four or more lanes, and all state primary highways.
+01/26/16 House: Stricken from docket by Transportation Notes: City Position: oppose HB 140 Weight limits; increases maximum gross weight of a motor vehicle eligible for an overload permit.
+Patron: Cole (by request) Summary as introduced: Extensions of weight limits.
+Increases the maximum weight of a motor vehicle eligible for an overload permit, based on axle spacing and number of axles, from 84,000 to 90,000 pounds.
+02/16/16 House: Left in Transportation Notes: City Position: oppose HB 141 Government Data Collection and Dissemination Practices Act; license plate readers.
 Patron: Marshall, R.G.
+Summary as introduced:

 Government Data Collection and Dissemination Practices Act; license plate readers.
-Codifies an opinion of the Attorney General regarding the Government Data Collection and Dissemination Practices Act by limiting the ability of law-enforcement and regulatory agencies to use license plate readers to collect and maintain personal information on individuals where a warrant has not been issued and there is no reasonable suspicion of criminal activity by the individuals.
-The bill provides that information collected by a license plate reader without a warrant shall only be retained for seven days and shall only be used for the investigation of a crime or a report of a missing person.
-The bill also prohibits an agency from acquiring personal information collected from license plate readers from a third-party private vendor if the agency would not have been permitted to collect or retain the information on its own.
-02/16/16 House: Left in Militia, Police and Public Safety Notes: City Position: oppose unless bill is amended to closer to a 60 day retention period HB 156 Private animal shelter; a facility operates for purpose of finding permanent homes for animals.
+Limits the ability of law-enforcement and regulatory agencies to use license plate readers to collect and maintain personal information on individuals where a warrant has not been issued and there is no reasonable suspicion of criminal activity by the individuals.
+Information collected by a license plate reader without a warrant may only be retained for 7 days and may only be used for the investigation of a crime or a report of a missing person.
+Also prohibits an agency from acquiring personal information collected from license plate readers from a third-party private vendor if the agency would not have been permitted to collect or retain the information on its own.
+02/16/16 House: Left in Militia, Police and Public Safety Notes: City Position: oppose unless bill is amended to closer to a 60 day retention period HB 156 Private animal shelter; a facility operates to find permanent homes for animals.
 Patron: Orrock Summary as introduced: